 I heard that New Mexico was called the "Land of Enchantment" and thought to myself, "Mighty full of ourselves, aren't we, New Mexico?"

 It's funny this didn't occur to me during my road trip to Santa Fe last February.
 I have to say, it was probably being in a big city that prevented me from soaking in the amazing sunsets of New Mexico.
-Luckily for me, I got to experience all the best parts of Taos on my second trip to New Mexico while staying with my friends Megan and Brandon of Hazel & Lace - Taos is as close to a home base as it gets for these two wanderers, and Megan is a native!
+Luckily for me, I got to experience all the best parts of Taos on my second trip to New Mexico while staying with my friend Megan of Hazel & Lace - Taos is as close to a home base as it gets for this wanderer, and Megan is a native!
 The sunset on this particular night is what made me believe in the magic of Taos.

 Sue and Dan met me near the Rio Grande River Gorge on an August evening for anniversary photos.
 After years living on the road in a converted school bus they chose to settle in Taos.
 Somewhere in there they had a small, intimate wedding - however, it was a wedding without many photos taken!
 For that reason, it was a joy to be able to give them images of themselves together in the place where they chose to make their home post-van life.
 Watching them meditate high above the river with their mala beads as the line of sunlight on the far side of the gorge lowered slowly was an incredibly peaceful experience.
 There was no one around for miles (or so it seemed)!
 We also had tons of laughs as Dan lifted Sue up in every way possible to close the gap on their height difference.
 The smiles are so genuine it's impossible not to smile back as you scroll through!
 Keep an eye out on your way for matching tattoos, and if you want to know more about these two check out their business: Live Lightly Wellness.